Boeing says flaw could affect 55 Dreamliners

 "All the airplanes that were built up to plane 55 have the potential for the shimming issue," James Albaugh, chief executive officer of Boeing Commercial Airplanes, told reporters during a media roundtable in Singapore.

+Boeing has made 55 Dreamliners, so far, but has delivered only five -- all to Japan's All Nippon Airways Co Ltd (9202.T), ANA.

-"We are in the process of fixing the airplanes that are in the (production) flow," he said.
+"We are in the process of fixing the airplanes that are in the (production) flow," Albaugh said.
 "There is no safety or flight issue on the airplanes that we have delivered."

-Although composite parts have been in use for years, the 787 is the first airliner built mainly out of the new materials, which help airlines to save fuel by reducing aircraft weight.

-Albaugh said the inspections might affect delivery of the aircraft to customers in the short term, but the company still expects to meet its target for this year.

-Analysts have said the discovery of the flaw some nine weeks after the aircraft entered service has raised questions over whether Boeing can meet what many already saw as an ambitious plan to raise output to 10 a month by the end of 2013 from 2.5 now.
+Analysts have said the discovery of the flaw after the first delivery of the aircraft last September had raised questions about whether Boeing could meet what many already saw as an ambitious plan to raise output to 10 Dreamliners a month by the end of 2013.

-Sticking to the plans, Boeing expects to boost monthly output to 3.5 in the second quarter and to five by year-end.
+"People pretty much understood when the news came out initially that it would affect the majority of the Dreamliners that had been produced, because it was a workmanship issue.
+So I don't think this will be too much of an overhang on the stock," said Wedbush Securities analyst Kenneth Herbert.

+Boeing stock was up 52 cents to $76.24 in afternoon trade on the New York Stock Exchange.

 DECISION ON 787 STRETCH BY YEAR-END

-ANA said Boeing had contacted the airline to say there were no safety issues involved in shimming and to give a general indication of the inspection procedure.

-Boeing has promised to deliver a detailed procedure, which ANA expects to get soon.
-Meanwhile, all of its five Dreamliners are operating normally, the airline said.

-Japan Airlines has already said it no longer expected its first Dreamliner by the end of February as a result of the manufacturing glitch.
+Japan Airlines Corp JALFQ.PK has already said it no longer expects its first Dreamliner by the end of February as a result of the manufacturing glitch.

-The 787 problem comes as Boeing rival Airbus EAD.PA investigates the cause of cracks in part of the wings of its A380 superjumbo.
-It also insists its jets are safe.
+The 787 problem comes as Boeing rival Airbus, an EADS EAD.PA unit, investigates the cause of cracks in part of the wings of its A380 superjumbo.
+It also insists its jets are safe. .

-Chief Executive Officer Tom Enders pledged last week that Airbus would apply lessons from the A380 glitches to the development of the A350, which is the European company's carbon-composite answer to the 787 Dreamliner.

 Boeing will decide whether to go ahead with plans to produce a stretched, or longer, version of the 787 Dreamliner by the end of this year, Albaugh said.